zengbing15/lumos_doc/docs/preparation/createaccount.md

   }
   ```

-:::info
+:::note

+If an account wants to perform transaction actions like transferring CKB to other accounts, the account must have enough CKB capacity that is equal to or more than the minimal CKB requirement of a transaction.

+For example, the minimum CKB capacity requirement is 61 [CKB](https://docs.nervos.org/docs/basics/glossary#shannon "One CKByte is equal to 100,000,000 Shannons.")
+(6,100,000,000 shannons) for one common transaction, and 102 CKB (10,200,000,000 shannons) for a DAO deposit transaction.

 The accounts on the Testnet can claim CKB capacity on [https://faucet.nervos.org](https://faucet.nervos.org/).
 The accounts on DEV chain can get CKB capacity by mining blocks as a miner.
-For more information about getting CKB capacity, see **step 4** of [Create the accounts by Using ckb-cli](../preparation/createaccount#create-the-accounts-by-using-ckb-cli).
+For more information about getting CKB capacity, see **[step 5](../preparation/createaccount#step-5-get-ckb-capacity-for-the-account-of-alice)** of [Create the accounts by Using ckb-cli](../preparation/createaccount#create-the-accounts-by-using-ckb-cli).

 :::